callumacrae/jscheck_prettify/README.md

 <link rel="stylesheet" type="text/css" src="jscheck/jscheck_prettify.css" />
 ```

+If you're using HTML5, there is no need to specify the types, as they are the defaults.

 Then when `on_report` is called, the results of the reports will be displayed in the div with ID "jscheckreport".
 If that div doesn't exist, it will be appended to the document body.